ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 produces a stream of string objects according to the output serialization format specified for the query. \
 The output format is determined once per request from the HTTP `Accept` header. \

-## Analysis of the original Implementation for improvement potential
+## Inefficiencies in the Original Implementation
 The walkthrough above reveals three inefficiencies in the original implementation.

 **1. Variables appearing in multiple template triples are resolved multiple times per row.**